GIScience/gis-training-resource-center/content/en/Module_4/en_module_4_operation_maps.md

 width: 700px
 name: Create Print Layout
 ---
-Create a new Print Layout
+Creating a new Print Layout in QGIS.
 :::

 __Map Composition__